Internet-Draft vcon primer November 2024

 • vCons often contain personally identifiable information (PII) and sensitive data that must be safeguarded.

-• Different levels of redaction may be necessary, as outlined in Section 4.1.6 (redacted): a) PII masking: Removing PII from text, audio, video, and transcripts b) De-identification: Removing segments or whole recordings to prevent voice printing or facial recognition
+• Different levels of redaction may be necessary, as outlined in Section 4.1.6 (redacted):

 3. Encrypted Storage and Transmission